Barton, Irlam and Higginson: Ownership

+Thomas Barton died in 1799.
+In his will.
+Barton appointed George Irlam and John Higginson "both clerks to me" to be his trustees and executors, along with Barton's wife and the broker William Ewart.
+William Barton returned from Barbados and took on for a time the house Thomas had had built at Sleepers Hill, Everton.
+Under the terms of Thomas's will, William received a one-quarter share of the value of all Thomas's business assets, and the right of first refusal to purchase any or all of Thomas's ships and vessels at a fair valuation.

-Higginson may have joined the partnership around 1808.
+Higginson took over in Barbados, and may have joined the partnership fully around 1808.
 In that year the ownership of the ship Maxwell changed from Higginson to Barton & Co., and her master changed from J. Edwards to J. Irlam.

-Although Liverpool was an important center for Britain's slave trade, and Barbados an important destination for slave ships, the partnership does not appear to have engaged in slave trading.
-Two of the vessels the partners bought had been slave traders, but were not once the partners bought them.
-Captain John Gillespie (or Gilespy) of Barton, the ship the partners purchased in 1810 and trading between Liverpool and Bridgetown, was involved in 43 transactions involving manumissions of slaves in Bridgetown between 1806 and 1818.
-The firm, however, did lend to Barbados plantations, all of which employed slaves.

 Sir William Barton, then head of Barton, Irlam and Higginson, died aged 70 in 1826.
 He had been knighted in 1816 when Mayor of Liverpool on presenting an address of congratulation to the Regent on the marriage of Princess Charlotte of Wales.
 When Barton died, Irlam and Higginson took up his shares in the vessel Higginson.
 George Irlam died before John Higginson, who died in 1834.
-His son Jonathon succeeded him as a partner in the firm.
+Higginson's son Jonathon succeeded him as a partner in the firm.